-These fluffy Japanese Souffle Pancakes sound complicated but are actually easier to make than you think!
-It’s like eating cottony clouds, but even better with fresh berries and even a dollop of homemade whipped cream!
+These Japanese Soufflé Pancakes sound complicated, but are actually easier to make than you think!
+It's like eating cottony clouds.
+But even better with fresh berries and even a dollop of homemade whipped cream!

-Looking for more pancakes?
-Try my Cereal Pancakes or these delicious Butter Pecan Pancakes!
+Try my Matcha Soufflé Pancakes or these delicious Butter Pecan Pancakes!

 What are Japanese Pancakes?